Leah1977/LSH_Electricians_MS1/README.md

 ## Testing the social contact links in the footer

 Tested the social contact links on all pages.
-Clicking on a social link, link should change colour when you hover over it and when clicked will redirect you to the relevent page in a new window.
+Clicking on a social link, link should change colour when you hover over it and, when clicked, will redirect you to the relevant page in a new window.

 **Expected**

 When you hover over the social link, it is expected that the link will change colour.
-When you click on the social link you will be redirected to the relevent page in a new window.
+When you click on the social link you will be redirected to the relevant page in a new window.

 **Testing**